Finance and Income Tax

 Pursuant to the passage of Amended Substitute House Bill 5 by the Ohio General Assembly in December 2014, new State mandated municipal income tax guidelines have been established.
 These changes become effective with tax years beginning January 1, 2016.

-Changes regarding the declaration and payment of estimates for both individuals and businesses for tax year 2016 are as follows:
+Changes regarding the declaration and payment of estimates for both individuals and businesses beginning with tax year 2016 are as follows:

 - April 15th